facebookresearch/SimulEval/docs/tutorials/remote_evaluation.rst

 The agent can run in stand alone mode, by using :code:`--standalone` option.
 The SimulEval will kickoff a server that host the agent.
-For instance, with the agent in :ref:`first_agent`,
+For instance, with the agent in :ref:`first-agent`,

 .. code-block:: bash